10 Types Of Warehouses in eCommerce & How Does it Work in 2022

 Proximity to customers

 Naturally, proximity to your end customers is an important consideration.
-If your target group is located around a specific region, using eCommerce warehouses in that area itself will offer a strategic advantage.
+If your target group is located around a specific region, using warehouses for eCommerce activities in that area itself will offer a strategic advantage.
 You can fulfill their needs quickly, better understand their requirements, and get accustomed to their purchasing habits.

 What Advantages Do Warehouses Offer?